 Although the first Pedometer was powered by a small engine – as were many other prototypes after it – there is another variety of exoskeleton in use today.
 Those that are powered by a motor, and those that are not.
-They refer to them as active (motized) and passive exoskeletons.
+They refer to them as active (motorized) and passive exoskeletons.

-Ekso Bionics is a leading the creation of passive suits though their EksoWorks division.
+Ekso Bionics is leading the creation of passive suits through their EksoWorks division.
 Their machines use counterweights and building technology to develop a suit that helps workers lift and move heavy objects without needing to refuel or charge it up.
 It’s like the power of Iron Man, without the need of an Arc Reactor.

 According to the 2019 Q4 USG + U.S. Chamber of Commerce Commercial Construction Index 33% of contractors are expecting to use wearable technology by 2022.
 In 2019, only 6% of contractors were using wearable technology on site.
 That is a huge jump in just 3 years.